anzhisheng/Temporal-networks-by-spanning-trees/README.md

 DESCRIPTION
 -----------

-This is a python program designed for the production of a spanning-tree method for constructing temporal networks.
+This is a Python program designed for the relization of a spanning-tree method for constructing temporal networks.

 FILE
 -----